wikiotics/wikiotics.org/README.md

 The content is in the `content/` directory.
 Upon saving any content file, the web browser should refresh automatically with the updated content.

+Each lesson is represented entirely by TOML front matter, which is contained between lines which say `+++`.
+When editing a lesson, one tip is to temporarily set `grid = true` in its front matter, which will display the lesson's elements as a spreadsheet.
+This can be useful to obtain a global view of the lesson.

 ## Background

 The Wikiotics project was founded in 2008 with the goal of creating a freely licensed wiki where people could collaborate on materials for language learners.
 As part of this, we built a wiki engine called [Ductus](https://github.com/wikiotics/ductus), which provided a framework for building interactive wiki pages from structured content, editable from the web browser.
 In 2011, Wikiotics joined forces with the WikiBabel project, a project with a similar vision and whose developer went on to contribute signficantly to Wikiotics.
 A few years later, we lost interest in maintaining Ductus and became occupied with other activities.